Information Security Requirements: Your Obligations & Considerations

 Information Security Requirements - 3 Types of Obligations to Consider

-Understanding your security requirements is the all-important first step to developing a robust information security strategy.
+Understanding your information security requirements is the all-important first step to developing a robust information security strategy.
+However, it's important not to let compliance needs alone dictate what obligations you need to consider.
+In fact, your business and customer needs can sometimes be greater.

-It's important not to let your compliance needs alone dictate your organization’s information security requirements.
-Your business and customer needs are often greater.
-When you think about your information security requirements, there are 3 types of security obligations to consider:
+When you think about your information security requirements, there are 3 types of security obligations you need to consider as an organization:

-- Business Obligations: Security commitments to the business.
-For example, security has a responsibility to ensure that information in the business is kept secure and is available when needed.
+- Business Obligations: These are the security commitments you have.
+For example, you have a responsibility to ensure that information in the business – customer data, employee files, etc. – is kept secure and is available when needed.

-- Regulatory Obligations: Legal, compliance, or contractual obligations that security must fulfil.
-For example, organizations in the healthcare industry must be HIPAA compliant.
+- Regulatory Obligations: These are legal, compliance, or contractual obligations that your security team must fulfil.
+For example, organizations in the healthcare industry must be

-- Customer Obligations: Security commitments that the customer expects the organization to keep.
-For example, the customer of a manufacturer may require all their blueprint files to be encrypted.
+- Customer Obligations: These are the security commitments that the customer expects your organization to keep.
+For example, if you were a manufacturing company that provided custom parts, those customers may require all of their proprietary blueprint files to be encrypted.

-11 Most Common Business Obligations for Your Security Requirements
+11 Most Common Business Obligations for Your Information Security Requirements

-Organizations today understand the need for security and their requirements have thus matured.
-Failure to meet business obligations can result in operational problems, impacting the organization’s ability to function and its bottom line.
+Organizations today, like yours, understand the need for security.
+Failure to meet those business obligations can result in operational problems, impacting your organization’s ability to function, and could ultimately affect your bottom line.
+Here are the 11 most common business obligations that you should keep in mind when determining your information security requirements:

 1. Business Continuity